 This way of viewing the book of Revelation may depart from what has been taught in the last century.
 It departs from what I have been taught.
 But, I believe that these views avoid the gross contradictions between what I have been taught and the infallible, inerrant, all powerful, indestructible and living word of God.

 What I just wrote may have made some of you very angry.
 Take your thoughts to God in prayer.
 Ask God to correct my misunderstandings as well as yours.
 I have many times experienced anger at teachings which contradicted what I thought God's word said.
-After twenty or thirty years, many of my beliefs changed, after much prayerful meditation on scripture, through long nights and much suffering.
+After twenty or thirty years, many of my beliefs changed, with much prayerful meditation on scripture, through long nights and much suffering.
 Please prayerfully consider the book of Revelation as I have presented.
 If you believe that I have contradicted God's word, please contact me through the discussion page link at the top right of this page.

 Multiple Fulfillment